gsipe-workshop/gsipe-workshop.github.io/_pages/special-events.md

 ---
 Information about special events and opportunties can be found here.

 - We are excited to announce the program for the Graduate Students in International Political Economy (GSIPE) workshop for APSA 2022!

-<a href="https://gsipe-workshop.github.io/files/GSIPE_APSA_2022 program.pdf">Pre-Conference Workshop at APSA (September 14, 2022)</a>
+Visit the program <a href="https://gsipe-workshop.github.io/files/GSIPE_APSA_2022 program.pdf">here</a>!

 <hr>

 ## Previous events:

+<a href="https://gsipe-workshop.github.io/files/GSIPE_APSA_2022 program.pdf">Pre-Conference Workshop at APSA (September 14, 2022)</a>

 <a href="https://gsipe-workshop.github.io/files/Environment-conference-program.pdf">Virtual Mini-Conference: International Political Economy of the Environment (May 10, 2022)</a>